 Role Name Name Description Mult Туре Remarks Class S100_SupportFiletDiscoveryMetadata Metadata about the individual support files in the exchange catalogue - - - Attribute fileName Name of the support file 1 CharacterString Attribute fileLocation Full location from the exchange set root directory 1 CharacterString Path relative to the root directory of the exchange set.
-The location of the file after the exchange set is unpacked into directory <exch_root> will be <exch_root>/<filepath>/<filename></filename></filepath></exch_root></exch_root> Attribute purpose The purpose for which the dataset has been issued 1 S100_SupportFilePurpose E.g. new, re-issue, new edition, update etc. Attribute editionNumber The edition number of the dataset 1 CharacterString when a data set is initially created, the edition number 1 is assigned to it.
+The location of the file after the exchange set is unpacked into directory <exch_root> will be <exch_root>/<filepath>/<filename></filename></filepath></exch_root></exch_root> Attribute purpose The purpose for which the dataset has been issued 1 S100_SupportFilePurpose For example new, re-issue, new edition, update etc. Attribute editionNumber The edition number of the dataset 1 CharacterString When a data set is initially created, the edition number 1 is assigned to it.
 The edition number is increased by 1 at each new edition.
-Edition number remains the same for a re-issue.
-Attribute issueDate date on which the data was made available by the data producer 1 Date Attribute productSpecification The product specification used to create this file 1 S100_ProductSpecification Attribute dataType The encoding format of the dataset 1 S100_SupportFileFormat Attribute otherDataTypeDescription Encoding format other than those listed.
+Edition number remains the same for a re-issue Attribute issueDate Date on which the data was made available by the data producer 1 Date Attribute productSpecification The product specification used to create this file 1 S100_ProductSpecification Attribute dataType The encoding format of the dataset 1 S100_SupportFileFormat Attribute otherDataTypeDescription Encoding format other than those listed.
 01 CharacterString Attribute dataTypeVersion The version number of the dataType.
-1 CharacterString Attribute comment 01 CharacterString Attribute checkSum The Cyclic Redundancy Checksum for the file 1 CharacterString Attribute digitalSignatureReference Digital Signature of the file 01 CharacterString Reference to the appropriate digital signature algorithm Attribute digitalSignatureValue Value derived from the digital signature 01 CharacterString
+1 CharacterString Attribute comment 01 CharacterString Attribute digitalSignatureReference Digital Signature of the file 01 CharacterString Reference to the appropriate digital signature algorithm Attribute digitalSignatureValue Value derived from the digital signature 01 CharacterString